The CW

-The CW Television Network (commonly referred to as just The CW) is an American English-language commercial broadcast television network that is controlled, through The CW Network, LLC, by Nexstar Media Group with a 75% ownership interest.
-The network's name is derived from the first letters of the names of its two founding co-owners CBS Corporation and Warner Bros. (the latter was owned by Time Warner, later AT&T's WarnerMedia).
-Nexstar closed its acquisition of a controlling interest in The CW on October 3, 2022, with Paramount Global and Warner Bros.
-Discovery (CBS Corporation and WarnerMedia's respective successors) each retaining a 12.5% ownership stake.
+The CW Network, LLC (commonly referred to as the CW or simply CW) is an American commercial broadcast television network which is controlled by Nexstar Media Group through a 75% ownership interest.
+The network's name is derived from the first letters of the names of its two founding co-owners CBS Corporation and Warner Bros.
+Nexstar acquired a 75% controlling stake in the network on October 3, 2022, with Paramount Skydance and Warner Bros.
+Discovery (CBS Corporation and Warner Bros.'s respective successor companies) each retaining a 12.5% ownership stake.

-The CW debuted on September 18, 2006, as the successor to UPN and The WB – both of which respectively shut down on September 15 and 17 of that year.
-The CW's first two nights of programming – on September 18 and 19, 2006 – consisted of reruns and launch-related specials.
+The CW debuted on September 18, 2006 as the successor to UPN and the WB, which had both shut down that month.
+Its first two nights of programming—on September 18, 2006 and September 19, 2006—consisted of reruns and launch-related specials.
 The CW marked its formal launch date on September 20, 2006, with the two-hour premiere of the seventh cycle of America's Next Top Model.
-The network's programming lineup is intended to appeal mainly to viewers between the ages of 18 and 34, although from 2008 to 2011, the network shifted its programming to appeal to women in that demographic.
-As of August 2017, The CW's audience is 50% male and 50% female.
+The network's programming lineup is intended to appeal mainly to viewers between the ages of 18 and 34, although from 2008 to 2011 the network shifted its programming to appeal to women in that demographic.
+As of August 2017, the network's audience was evenly split between men and women.

-The network runs programming seven days a week: airing nightly in prime time, along with a Saturday morning live-action educational programming block produced by Hearst Media Production Group called One Magnificent Morning.
+The CW runs programming seven days a week: airing nightly in prime time along with a Saturday morning live-action educational programming block produced by Hearst Media Production Group called One Magnificent Morning.